jblattgerste/sus-analysis-toolkit/README.md

 To run the SUS Analysis Toolkit on a server, we recommend [building a Docker Image and hosting it in a Docker Container](https://docs.docker.com/get-started/).
 The required `Dockerfile` is included in this repository.

 ## Contributing to this project
 As the SUS Analysis Toolkit is an ongoing project, we are happy to receive feedback, suggestions and bug reports through Email or GitHub Issues.

-Additionally, we are planning to develop the tool further towards including more statistical data analysis tools, automated API processing and improving its accessibility and usability.
+Additionally, we are planning to develop the tool further towards including:
+- item-Level benchmarks for each of the 10 questions of the SUS questionnaire according to [Lewis & Sauro 2018](https://scholar.google.de/citations?view_op=view_citation&hl=de&user=rmiLIsYAAAAJ&citation_for_view=rmiLIsYAAAAJ:a9-T7VOCCH8C).
+This would allow to compare the achieved average of individual items of the SUS study scores to item-level benchmarks calculted from linear regressions based on comparable SUS study scores, the average SUS study score of 68 or the industry benchmark of 80.
+- more statistical data analysis tools, ranging from simple t-test and variance analysis to [more advanced statistical decision helpers](https://scholar.google.de/citations?view_op=view_citation&hl=de&user=3LeQMbkAAAAJ&citation_for_view=3LeQMbkAAAAJ:Y0pCki6q_DkC)
+- automated SUS data processing (E.g. feeding SUS questionnaire data through APIs or directly interpreting filled out questionnaires from the [SUS PDF Generator](https://jblattgerste.github.io/sus-pdf-generator/))
+- improving its accessibility and usability.

 Therefore, we are happy to collaborate with developers and experts in these areas.
+If you are interested in working on and contributing towards one of the topics, feel free to get in touch.

 ## Acknowledgement
 The tool is freely accesible for commercial and non-commercial use under the MIT license and does not require acknowledgement.
 Nonetheless, if you use our tool for scientific publications or presentations, we would appreciate an acknowledgement in form of a citation to our tool: